aclowes/yawn/README.rst

   A manually triggered or scheduled run of a Workflow.

 Execution
-  A single run of a Task, capturing the exit code and standard output and error.
+  A single execution of a Task's command, capturing the exit code and standard output and error.

 Queue
   A first-in, first-out list of Tasks to execute.